 - These services can also be delivered privately in the form of a house call should it be feasible.

-- Private business such as grocery and department stores can require patrons to wear a face mask while shopping.
+- Private businesses can require patrons to wear a face mask while shopping.
 Patrons are free to choose where to shop.

-- Immunizations or titers should be required for attendance at any school or university.
+- Require immunizations or titers to attend any school or university.

-- Private Employers and Public Venues can decide to what degree they want to require this or what mitigation strategy they are taking i.e. no titers then surgical masks etc.
+- Private Employers and Public Venues can decide what degree they require for mitigation strategies.

-- The health centers and school nurses offices should have point of care testing readily available for Respiratory Pathogen Panel, SARS-CoV2, Influenza, and Strep swab testing.
+- The health centers and school nurses’ offices should have point care testing readily available.
+This includes Respiratory Pathogen Panel, SARS-CoV2, Influenza, and Strep swab testing.

-- They should be allowed to perform these tests on a student or employee presenting with cold or flu symptoms.
+- Allow tests on students or employees with cold or flu symptoms.

-- Paramedics and EMTs should also be trained to conduct these point of care tests when responding to calls that have respiratory infection symptoms.
+- Train Paramedics and EMTs in point of care tests for calls with respiratory infection symptoms.

 - Students (parents) and Faculty can choose to wear or not wear a surgical mask or N95 mask while at school

-- Insurance Providers should be required to include antibody and titer testing for communicable disease which we currently vaccinate against and Covid 19.
+- Insurance Providers should require antibody and titer testing for communicable diseases.
+We currently vaccinate against and Covid 19.

-Most of the above should be implemented by Memorial Day weekend.
-After about 14-21 days (the longest known incubation period) the rest of the economy can be opened with the following measures:
+Most of the above should open on Memorial Day weekend.
+After about 14-21 days (the longest known incubation period) they can open the rest of the economy.
+Here are the following measures:

-- The vulnerable remain personally responsible to self-quarantine.
+- The vulnerable remain personally responsible for self-quarantine.

-- Bars, Restaurants, Coffee shops, Cigar lounges: Waiters and Bartenders should consider wearing N95 masks, patrons should not be required to wear surgical masks.
+- Bars, Restaurants, Coffee shops, Cigar lounges: Waiters and Bartenders should consider wearing N95 masks but not patrons.

-The psychological toll due to loss of livelihood, life purpose, social isolation, etc. will likely yield more consequences than are currently known.
-Eventually herd immunity will develop and the group think mass hysteria should subside assuming people can reduce their consumption of the 24 hour news updates.
+Lastly, we will never fully know the psychological toll fromCOVID 19.
+There will also be far-reaching consequences from the loss of livelihood, life purpose, and social isolation.
+Eventually, herd immunity will develop and the group thinks mass hysteria should subside.
+That assumes people can reduce their consumption of 24-hour news updates.